FBGs-Based-CubeSat-Heat-Monitoring/FBGs_V1.0/README.md

 Currently we use VScodeIDE to modified and run our code, we set **Ctrl + Shift + B** compile the entire working space.
 So every time you modifiy the code, use **ctrl + shift + B** to compile.
 Feel free to change anything in confortable way.

+## **For Blender:**
+**Open you Blender with powerShell when you want to receive the data from ROS system.**
+You can right click you Blender's logo to file location, inside the location use **'shift + rigth click'**, and you will see **'open powerShell window here'**, enter '**./blender**'.
+Click the 'Scripting' on the top bar and open a new draft, code of Blender can be paste.
+Or using 'open file' is fine.
+What you print and recevied from ROS will be shown in the powerShell window but not blender.
+**If you just want you check the model with self made data, you don't need the powerShell.**
+A small part of your initial algorithm may be carried out in this section.
+Setting of the Hyper parameter is in line 353-358.
+Here are some explanation and limitation in the hyper parameter setting part:
+1.radius and height is easy to understand,
+2.building_node is the number of the node in each layer, currently you can only set it to multiples of 4,
+3.offset_z is used to compensate for the heat shield lift caused by the creation of an inflatable Ring at (0,0,0),
+4.layer it means the number of layer between nosecone and the bottom layer, We have not looked for a more general algorithm to fit all cases, but you can still see how it is deconstructed in this part of the code (lines 37-46).
+We suggest that you change layer5 to 6 or 4 to see how it changes and to make some improvements.
+Also in the sensor_read2 function starting at line 248.
+We are trying to extend the propagation to the other 3 FBGs.
+This part of the code is not entirely correct and needs further debugging.Of course, if the data handling is implemented in C++, it is not necessary to take care of it.